NVlabs/LACE/README.md

 Note that:

-- Similarly, you first need to trained an FFHQ image classifier and get the FID reference statics to compute ACC and FID score by following the [instructions](FFHQ/prepare_models_data/README.md), respectively.
+- Similarly, you first need to train an FFHQ image classifier and get the FID reference statics to compute ACC and FID score by following the [instructions](FFHQ/prepare_models_data/README.md), respectively.

 - To get the face identity preservation (ID) score, you first need to download the